-AERS collects information about adverse events, medication errors and product problems that occur after the administration of approved drug and therapeutic biologic products.
-Quarterly (noncumulative) data files since January 2004 are available for downloading on the AERS website.
+FAERS collects information about adverse events, medication errors and product problems that occur after the administration of approved drug and therapeutic biologic products.
+The FAERS website provides two methods to access the public extract of the FAERS data.

 - Vaccine Adverse Event Reporting System (VAERS)